awsdocs/amazon-route53-docs/doc_source/getting-started.md

 1. Specify the following values:
 **Name**
 For the first record that you'll create, accept the default value, which is the name of your hosted zone and your domain\.
 This will route internet traffic to the bucket that has the same name as your domain\.
 If you created a second S3 bucket, for www\.*your\-domain\-name*, you'll repeat this step to create a second record\.
-For the second record, type **www**\.
+For the second record, enter **www**\.
 This will route internet traffic to the www\.*your\-domain\-name* bucket\.
 **Type**
 Choose **A – IPv4 address**\.
 **Alias**
 Choose **Yes**\.
 **Alias Target**
-Type the name of the region that you created your S3 bucket in\.
+Enter the name of the region that you created your S3 bucket in\.
 Use the applicable value from the **Website Endpoint** column in the [Amazon Simple Storage Service Website Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html#s3_website_region_endpoints) table in the [AWS Regions and Endpoints](http://docs.aws.amazon.com/general/latest/gr/rande.html) chapter of the *Amazon Web Services General Reference*\.
 You specify the same value for **Alias Target** for both records\.
 Route 53 figures out which bucket to route traffic to based on the name of the record\.
 **Routing Policy**
 Accept the default value of **Simple**\.